meppu/surreal/examples/elixir_mix/README.md

    mix deps.compile
    ```

-4. Make sure to update connection URL in `lib/application.ex` for your environment.
+4. Make sure to update connection URI in `lib/application.ex` for your environment.

 ## Running the Example